top of page

 Throughout the design process, I collaborated closely with mechanical engineers to evaluate the feasibility of metal corner bending and ensure DFM alignment.
 By integrating industrial design creativity with production oversight, I was able to enhance the product’s market value while ensuring both visual appeal and manufacturing feasibility.

-Breaking away from the same product category, I explored inspiration across diverse fields—business computer cases, server chassis, watches, and even water bottles.
+Breaking away from the conventions of the product category, I explored inspiration across diverse fields — business computer cases, server chassis, watches, and even water bottles.
 This broad research fueled the development of CMF ideas, bringing fresh possibilities to this product.
 By focusing on emotional resonance, I selected materials and textures with a refined tactile quality.
-Even drew inspiration from the PET film techniques used in smartphone back covers, blending craftsmanship with innovation.
-Gradually refining and focusing ideas from a realm of boundless creativity.
+I even drew inspiration from the PET film techniques used in smartphone back covers, blending craftsmanship with innovation — gradually refining and focusing ideas from a realm of boundless creativity.

 Narrow Down The Design